scollier/SATraining/spcContainers.md

 mkdir -vp /root/usr/bin; mkdir -vp /root/etc/systemd/system/; cd /root/.
 ```

 You can backup or destroy the other Dockerfile.
-Construct a new Dockerfile that looks like:
+Construct a new Dockerfile that looks like (Note the private registry):

 ```
-FROM 		rhel7
+FROM 		[PRIVATE_REGISTRY]/rhel7
 MAINTAINER	Your Name
 ENV container docker
 RUN yum --disablerepo=\* --enablerepo=rhel-7-server-rpms install -y yum-utils